Smartling/ml-text/toy-data-tutorial/README.md

 Toy-data Tutorial
 =================

-Were you learn how to train SVM classifier and identify files by their content.
+Where you learn how to train SVM classifier and identify files by their content.

 Follow this guide to generate the model files expected by **ml-text** library.